RuiApostolo/propc/README.md

 This program aims to be a modular toolkit for the calculation of physical properties from MD simulation outputs.

 Tools:
-- Calculates Rg from average distance of all atoms.
+- Calculates Rg from average distance of all atoms (in the same molecule, or all).
 - Calculates Ree.
 - Calculates p(q) from the positions of atoms for one or more molecules.
 - Calculates p(q) from the positions of atoms for smae-molecule and different-molecule in multi-molecule systems.